-It only took a couple hungry teenagers to convince us that we had to serve chili at the home basketball games one Nashville winter.
+It only took a couple of hungry teenagers to convince us that we had to serve chili at the home basketball games one Nashville winter.
 With no winter grilling option at the indoor gym, the b-ball concessions menu would not feature our reputation-gaining hamburgers and cheeseburgers that dosed the Green Hills neighborhood in a meaty charcoal mist.
 Plain hot dogs and cheese nachos, even with pickled jalapeno slices, well, the kids just weren’t feeling it.
 They wanted something hot.

 - 1 pound dry pinto beans, cooked (about six cups cooked beans, sure include some of the juice